-This mainboard has a Socket 370 processor socket.
+This mainboard has an mPGA478B socket.
 When choosing a processor, consider the performance requirements of the system.
-Performance is based on the processor design, the clock speed and system bus frequency of the processor, and the quantity of internal cache memory and external cache memory.
+Performance is based on the processor design, the clock speed and system bus fequency of the processor, and the quantity of internal cache memory and external cache memory.